w-michelle/cbxworld/README.md

 - React
 - Typescript
+- Tailwind CSS
+- Express.js
-- Express
+- Node.js
 - MongoDB
+- Redux
-- Node
+- JWT

 ## Features

 - Create an account
 - Enter secret passcode to write a post and view authors of other blog post
-- Users can delete it's own posts.
+- Users can create and delete it's own posts.

 ## At a Glance